A Jitterbug cell phone has one feature which can really come in handy: a dedicated operator line you can call for assistance with dialing.

 Coverage

-The parent company, Great Call, uses Verizon to provide the network coverage for your Jitterbug cell phone.
+The parent company, Great Call, uses Verizon to provide the network coverage for these phones.
 So you can call anywhere in the US and Canada without roaming charges.
 And speaking of . . .

 Canada